 The proposal is now in the final stages of clearance before being sent to the Office of Management and Budget (OMB).
 Once OMB completes the review process, DHS will publish a formal notice of the proposed rule to the Federal Register.
 Organization and individuals would then have an opportunity to provide feedback during a public comment period, which is usually 30 to 60 days long.
 Comments from employers will be crucial to make DHS aware of the importance of the H-4 EAD program as an asset in the global competition for talent.
 As the public comment period closes, DHS will review the feedback it received and prepare to issue a final rule to rescind the program.
 There is currently no timeframe of when this may occur.

 This proposal does not have an immediate impact on H-4 spouses, USCIS will continue to accept and adjudicate new applications and renewals until the proposal is finalized and implemented.
-If you have any concerns about your work eligibility or would like to comment during the public comment period, please contact Scott Legal, P.C.

 This website and blog constitutes attorney advertising.
 Do not consider anything in this website or blog legal advice and nothing in this website constitutes an attorney-client relationship being formed.
 Set up a one-hour consultation with us before acting on anything you read here.
 Past results are no guarantee of future results and prior results do not imply or predict future results.
 Each case is different and must be judged on its own merits.